Harpy: Literature

 Harpies remained vivid in the Middle Ages.
 In Canto XIII of his Inferno, Dante Alighieri envisages the tortured wood infested with harpies, where the suicides have their punishment in the seventh ring of Hell:

 In Canto XXXIII of Orlando Furioso, author Ludovico Ariosto has the Christian Ethiopian Emperor Senapo (Prester John) afflicted with harpies under circumstances nearly identical to those in the myth of Phineus.
-He has been blinded by the God himself, and the harpies contaminate his every meal.
+He has been blinded by God himself, and the harpies contaminate his every meal.
 Senapo is delivered from this torment by Astolfo, a paladin from the court of Charlemagne.

 William Blake was inspired by Dante's description in his pencil, ink, and watercolour The Wood of the Self-Murderers: The Harpies and the Suicides (Tate Gallery, London).

 Harpies also found a role in Shakespeare's Tempest, where the spirit Ariel tortured the antagonists Antonio, Sebastian, and Alonso for their crimes by staging a banquet scene similar to that in the Aeneid.